-Defendants deny that the DVDs offered and distributed by them make use of each single characteristic of the technical method of the patent under dispute.
-Defendants argue that Plaintiff has not substantially made its case in the manner required; in particular it is possible to arrive at variations of the standard which consequently can lead outside the method of the patent under dispute without jeopardizing the standard conformity of the DVDs.
-The Chamber's ascertainments in the adjudgments against should not be carried over to the products of the Defendants as it cannot be excluded that in the meantime alternatives to the technical solution of the patent under dispute may have been developed, resulting in the loss of the substantiality for the MPEG-2 standard.
+Defendants deny that the DVDs offered and distributed by them make use of each single characteristic of the technical method of the Patent at Issue.
+Defendants argue that Plaintiff has not substantially made its case in the manner required; in particular it is possible to arrive at variations of the standard which consequently can lead outside the method of the Patent at Issue without jeopardizing the standard conformity of the DVDs.
+The Chamber's ascertainments in the adjudgments against cannot be excluded that in the meantime alternatives to the technical solution of the

+Patent at Issue may have been developed, resulting in the loss of the substantiality for the MPEG-2 standard.

-The Defendant 4) is meantime no longer active on the German market and therefore does not need a license for the patent under dispute.
+The Defendant 4) is meantime no longer active on the German market and therefore does not need a license for the Patent at Issue.
 Deliveries of DVDs to Germany which, in the past, took unquestionably place have been completely suspended.
 Today, the German market is serviced exclusively by Defendant 1) who is not being supplied neither by Defendant 4).
-Since end 2007, the markets outside of Scandinavia are serviced exclusively by the newly established
+Since end 2007, the markets outside of Scandinavia are serviced exclusively by the newly established but by far predominantly from third parties, licensees of , in Germany and Poland.